Wage Subsidy Guide for Employers – All You Need to Know

 Receiving a wage subsidy for eligible employees can help lower your hiring costs, give you access to a bigger pool of available talent and ultimately grow your company with less risk, as your financial investment is reduced.

 What’s more, a more diverse workforce can only benefit your business, since you’ll be able to draw on a wider range of perspectives and experiences those staff members bring to the table.
-First-hand input from mature-aged, Indigenous, young or disabled staff will have a positive impact on any business.
+First-hand input from mature-aged, Indigenous, young or disabled staff can have a positive impact on any business.

 Who is eligible for a wage subsidy?